 - CAISO IFM Curtailed Quantity

-In each Trading Hour for each Scheduling Coordinator (a) the maximum of zero or the submitted Day-Ahead Self-Schedule for Demand minus the Day-Ahead Schedule for Demand in each applicable LAP, or (b) in the event a LAP price equals the maximum price for Energy Bids specified in Section 39.6.1.1, the maximum of zero or the submitted Day-Ahead Self-Schedule for Demand plus the quantity of Demand bid at the maximum price for Energy Bids specified in Section 39.6.1.1 minus the Day-Ahead Schedule for Demand in the relevant LAP.
+In each Trading Hour for each Scheduling Coordinator (a) the maximum of zero or the submitted Day-Ahead Self-Schedule for Demand minus the Day-Ahead Schedule for Demand in each applicable LAP, or (b) in the event a LAP price equals the Hard Energy Bid Cap, the maximum of zero or the submitted Day-Ahead Self-Schedule for Demand plus the quantity of Demand Bid at the maximum price for Energy Bids specified in Section 39.6.1.1 minus the Day-Ahead Schedule for Demand in the relevant LAP.

 * * * * * *

+- Hard Energy Bid Cap

+The maximum Energy Bid Price the CAISO will use for purposes of clearing the CAISO Market Processes.
+The Hard Energy Bid Cap is $2,000 per MWh.

 * * * * * *

+- Minimum Load Cost Hard Cap

+The maximum Minimum Load Cost used in the CAISO Markets.
+The Minimum Load Cost Hard Cap is set at $2,000 per MWh.
+The CAISO will calculate this limit by dividing a resource’s Minimum Load Cost by its Minimum Load.
+Where a resource’s Minimum Load is less than 1 MW, the CAISO will set its Minimum Load to 1 MW for the purpose of this calculation.

 * * * * * *